-Introduction to Journalism Code: 4HUM2011 Semester A Credits: 15

-Workshops designed to simulate a newsroom environment will encourage students to explore newsgathering, news writing, feature writing and interviewing.
-The module will introduce students to a diverse range of publications including broadsheets, tabloids and magazines.
+Introduction to Journalism Code: 4HUM2011 Semester A Credits: 15 introduce students to a diverse range of publications including broadsheets, tabloids and magazines.
 Students will critically assess the material and identify the different styles and approaches taken to news articles and features.
 The fundamentals of practical journalism will be explored, including using English effectively and developing editing and proofreading skills.
 Skills taught will include: sourcing ideas, researching a story, employing a variety of methodologies, targeting the audience/market/readers, structuring news and feature articles, effective introductions and endings, headlines, using the 5 'Ws', the 'advertorial' and personality profiles.